-At the time, it was so quiet that all I could hear was my mild tinnitus and it was so bright that I could see all my eye floaters… I never felt so old than in the presence of Lómagnúpur Mountain.
-Obviously it is not always painfully still and white.
+At the time, it was so quiet that all I could hear was my mild tinnitus and it was so bright that I could see all my eye floaters.
+I never felt so old in the presence of Lómagnúpur Mountain.
+Obviously, it is not always painfully still and white.
 Experiences at Lómagnúpur change on an hourly basis.

-Because this location is right on the edge of the huge Vatnjokull glacier, Lómagnúpur mountain can appear in a mixture of seasons in one photo.
-You can get great pictures from both side of the mountain and there are usually safe places to stop.
+Because Lómagnúpur Mountain is right on the edge of the huge Vatnjokull glacier, Lómagnúpur Mountain can appear in a mixture of seasons in one photo.
+You can get great pictures from both sides of the mountain, and there are usually safe places to stop.

 On the eastern side of Lómagnúpur is a tiny church estate called Núpsstaður.
 If you were traveling by hose in the old, old days, Núpsstaður would be your resting place with blacksmith facilities before the treacherous journey across the sandur to the mountains and glaciers.
 If an Icelandic location includes ‘Staður’ in the name, it means there is a church on the estate.
 Núpsstaður has one of the tiniest chapels in the world.
 The tiny church has a turf roof like all the other old farm buildings.